Adam Duvall Preview, Player Props: Red Sox vs. Orioles

-On Thursday, Adam Duvall (hitting .188 in his past 10 games) and the Boston Red Sox play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 6:35 PM ET.
+On Friday, Adam Duvall (.206 on-base percentage in past 10 games, 99 points below season-long percentage) and the Boston Red Sox play the Baltimore Orioles, whose starting pitcher will be John Means.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Rays.
+He had a hitless showing in his most recent game (0-for-2) against the Orioles.

 Sportsbook Promo Codes